Suraj151/pdi-framework/README.md

-# EwingsEspStack
+# Portable Device Interface Stack

-Ewings Framework covers all essential things to build ESP8266 IoT applications easily.
+PDIStack Framework covers all essential things to build IoT applications easily.
-Basically it is designed on the top of arduino-esp8266 layer to make things easy to understand for developers.
+Basically it is designed on the top of portable interface layers that any device can create their interface from. esp8266-arduino examples provided to make things easy to understand for developers.

-**Ewings Esp Framework Structure**
+**PDI Framework Structure**

 <p align="center">